ci-lab-cz/easydock/README.md

 run_dock -i input.smi -o output.db --program vina -c config.yml --no_protonation -c 4 --sdf --hostfile $PBS_NODEFILE --dask_report
 ```
 `$PBS_NODEFILE` is a file containing list of IP addresses of servers.
 The first one from the list will be used by a dask scheduler, but it will also participate in computations.

+`--nworkers` is the number of workers per host.
+This is the number of molecules which are docked in parallel on a single host.

+`--nthreads` can be any value.
+The number of CPUs used for docking of a single molecule will be taken from `config.yml`.

 `--dask_report` argument will create at the end of calculations an html-file with performance report (may be useful to tweak docking parameters).